glynnbird/couchfirehose/README.md

 # couchfirehose

+> CouchDB replication is much better than when this project was created.
+Explore `use_bulk_get` and `winning_revs_only` flags to get much faster performance from CouchDB.

 A proof-of-concept tool that allows Cloudant/CouchDB data to be transferred quickly between a source database and a target database.
 This **is not** replication:

 - It doesn't transfer every revision of every document.
 Only the winners.